 - Fertility and sexuality: Because treatment for ovarian cancer often involves the removal of reproductive organs, it is important to understand how this will impact your ability to have children as well as your sexual function.
-If you are concerned about these issues, talk to your care team about what to expect after treatment and steps you might take prior to treatment that may preserve your ability to conceive.
+If you are concerned about these issues, Roswell Park’s OncoFertility Program can help you learn about what you can expect and the options you can take prior to treatment.

 - Side effects: Cancer treatments often damage healthy cells and tissues along with the cancer cells, so side effects are common.
 These side effects vary depending on the type and extent of treatment, and from one patient to the next.
 Knowing what to expect prior to treatment will allow you to be proactive in managing side effects or, taking quality of life into consideration, may also help you rule out particular treatment options.

-- Second opinion: Before starting treatment, you might want a second opinion about the diagnosis, the stage of cancer, and the treatment plan.
+- Second opinion: Before starting treatment, you may want a second opinion about the diagnosis, the stage of cancer and the treatment plan.
 Some insurance companies require a second opinion; others may cover a second opinion if the woman requests it.
 Gathering medical records and arranging to see another doctor may take a little time.
 In most cases, a brief delay does not make treatment less effective.

 It’s important to talk with your doctor if you are considering exposing yourself to anything new.
 Some items that seem safe, such as certain herbal teas, may change the way your cancer treatment works.
 They can impact your health and be potentially harmful.
-Certain things may be harmful even if used alone so be sure to ask your physician or care team prior to trying any type of complementary care.
+Others may be harmful even if used alone so be sure to ask your physician or care team prior to trying any type of complementary care.